rebhu-open-source-foundation/gecko-b2g/dom/b2g/activities/README.md

 >[1] Developers should keep in mind that the ServiceWorker state is not persisted across the termination/restart cycle, so each event handler should assume it's being invoked with a bare, default global state.

-When handling `systemmessage` event of name *activity*, handler can decide whether to launch the application window to perform user interaction, by using ServiceWorker API, `Clients.openWindow()` (TODO: enable openWindow on gonk platform).
+When handling `systemmessage` event of name *activity*, handler can decide whether to launch the application window to perform user interaction, by using ServiceWorker API, `Clients.openWindow()`.
 Or can pass back results with `WebActivityRequestHandler.postResult()` directly.
 Suggest using `postMessage()` method to communicate between main scripts and service worker script.

 Use `WebActivityRequestHandler.postError()` to send back an error message if something goes wrong.